 Associate's Degree in Filmmaking

 A 2-year Associate of Arts or Associate of Fine Arts in Filmmaking program introduces students to many aspects of film and video production.
 Some general education requirements apply, and students are usually required to complete a film project.
-Students receive training in:
+Students receive training in editing, directing principles, cinematography, and scriptwriting.

 Bachelor of Fine Arts (BFA) in Filmmaking